-I find that streaky bacon is best to use as you can fry it until the fat is rendered away and you get a nice crispy piece of bacon, like in the photo above.
+I find that streaky bacon is best to use as you can fry it until the fat is rendered away.
+You then get a nice crispy piece of bacon, like in the photo above.

-You could also serve the bacon up in a bap (soft white roll) with a fried egg on top to make an egg and bacon bap, but then it can get messy!
+You can also serve the bacon up in a bap (soft white roll) with a fried egg on top.
+But beware, an egg and bacon bap can get messy!
 But gosh, it tastes good!

 The meaning of bacon sarnie in Cockney Rhyming Slang

 An interesting fact: did you know that ‘bacon sarnie’ in cockney rhyming slang is apparently used to mean ‘Pakistani’?!
 This was news to me.
-Isn’t it amazing what facts Google throws up when you are researching something!
+Isn’t it amazing what facts Google throws up when you are researching something online?

 How to make a bacon sandwich